Photo: Arab Bus Station in Damascus Gate

 If You Have A Rental Car

 If you have a rental car and you are driving to Bethlehem Checkpoint, there is an open area on the street side where you can park your car (see photo below).
 It’s not official parking but just an empty space and it’s free of charge.
 However, sometimes, some guys there might take advantage and ask tourists to pay for parking fees claiming they are responsible for this parking, so in this case, I would suggest you pay no more than 20 Shekels just to avoid any possible troubles.
 Another parking is available to the left side of the road that leads to Bethlehem for cars (See the photo above) but this parking might not always be available).

-If you prefer to park your car in official parking, I recommend crossing the Checkpoint in your rental car and parking it at Bethlehem side.
+If you prefer to park your car in official parking, I recommend crossing the Checkpoint in your rental car and parking it on Bethlehem’s side.
 If your tour is booked with us, then, of course, we will be in touch and discuss this so as to make it easy for you where to park and how to get there.